What is Suffering?

 Second, the five aggregates of clinging themselves are impermanent.
 They can't last forever.
 The body requires constant nourishment to stay in existence, and even with that, it will eventually disintegrate in a few decades.
 This is what people fear: death.
 Feelings, perceptions, volitional formations, and consciousness are even more fleeting; they disappear in an instant.
 We need continuous contact with objects to maintain feelings and consciousness.
 It takes abundant energy to keep our imaginations and thoughts active.
 All of this effort is stress or suffering, and it ultimately amounts to nothing.

 Third, and most importantly, even when phenomena or things continue to exist, the five aggregates of clinging still exist, and no one can remain in any form of happiness forever.
 Not for a lifetime, a year, a day, an hour, or even a minute.
 This is because, regardless of how happy you are, over time, you'll become accustomed to it and start to crave new sensory stimuli.
-This cycle of boredom and craving results in stress, and unhappyness.
+This cycle of boredom and craving results in stress, and unhappiness.

 Why is that?
 It's because all worldly happiness lacks the nature of true happiness.
 If a phenomenon or thing had the essence of happiness, it would make you happy at any time, anywhere, and under any circumstances.
-The moment that phenomenon arises or you come into contact with it, you will be happy.
+The moment that phenomenon arises, or you come into contact with it, you will be happy.
 However, in reality, the happiness derived from the five aggregates of clinging is not truly happiness.
 It only exists based on satisfying conditional desires.
 When those desires change, all you experience from these phenomena or things is stress and discomfort.

 However, for a realized one who has achieved the cessation of the five aggregates of clinging, it's a different story.
 The happiness that arises after the cessation of the five aggregates of clinging is absolute, eternal, unchanging, and doesn't depend on any conditions.
 This is the nature it possesses.